onera/Cassiopee/Cassiopee/OCC/doc/source/OCC.rst

 .. py:function:: OCC.PyTree.meshDeviation(hook, t)

-    Mesaure deviation of mesh from CAD.
+    Measure deviation of mesh to CAD.
     Project the center of mesh triangles on CAD and return the projection distance in a field.